 Gently rake the soil after seeding to lightly cover the grass seeds.
 This enhances seed-to-soil contact, promoting germination.

 Use a light lawn roller or walk softly across the seedbed to firm down the soil.
-This will ensure better seed-to-soil contact and prevent your seeds from scattering in the wind or being washed away when it rains.
+This will ensure better seed-to-soil contact and prevent your seeds from scattering in the wind or being washed away during rain.

 If no rain is forecast that day, water the seeded area immediately after sowing with a light spray.
 Then, keep the soil consistently moist during the germination period, which typically takes one to two weeks, as we mentioned earlier.